gnif/LookingGlass/.github/issue_template.md

 PASTE HOST LOG FILE CONTENTS HERE
 ```

-If the client is unexpetedly exiting without a backtrace, please provide one via
+If the client is unexpectedly exiting without a backtrace, please provide one via
 gdb with the command `thread apply all bt`.
 If you are unsure how to do this
 please watch the video below on how to perform a Debug build and generate this
 backtrace.